svideloc/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 The original training dataset is found on 'train_set_values.csv', 'train_set_labels.csv'.
 The test set can be found on 'test_set_values.csv'.
 The data comes from the drivendata.org for the competition Pump it Up: Data Mining the Water Table.

-For our cleanup, we create a preprocessor file (preprocessor.py).
+For our cleanup, we created a preprocessor file (preprocessor.py).
 In the preprocessor we have the following steps:
     - Merged the 'train_set_values.csv', 'train_set_labels.csv'.
     - Replaced all the null values with the mode.
     - Dropped some columns that seemed repretitive.